Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Applications

 \begin{definition} Let $X$ be a product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $F=[r]$ for some $r < d$.
 We define the collection of C*-correspondences $Z^{F^\perp}:=\{Z_\un{n}^{F^\perp}\}_{\un{n}\in\bZ_+^{d-r}}$ over $A$ by

 \end{definition}

 We can endow $Z^{F^\perp}$ with a canonical product system structure, inherited from $X$.

-\begin{proposition} Let $X$ be a product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $F=[r]$ for some $r < d$.
+\begin{lemma} Let $X$ be a product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $F=[r]$ for some $r < d$.
 Then $Z^{F^\perp}$ inherits a product system structure from $X$.
-Moreover, if every non-trivial fibre of $X$ admits a finite frame (resp. $X$ is compactly aligned, strong compactly aligned), then every non-trivial fibre of $Z^{F^\perp}$ admits a finite frame (resp. $Z^{F^\perp}$ is compactly aligned, strong compactly aligned). \end{proposition}
+Moreover, if every non-trivial fibre of $X$ admits a finite frame (resp. $X$ is compactly aligned, strong compactly aligned), then every non-trivial fibre of $Z^{F^\perp}$ admits a finite frame (resp. $Z^{F^\perp}$ is compactly aligned, strong compactly aligned). \end{lemma}

 \begin{proof} This is immediate when seeing $Z^{F^\perp}$ as a subfamily of $X$. \end{proof}

 \begin{proposition} Let $X$ be a compactly aligned product system over $\bZ_+^d$ with coefficients in a C*-algebra $A$ and let $F=[r]$ for some $r < d$.
 Then the maps